p33t00/flashquiz/README.md

 ### License:
-We would like to declare that we are usign a software called PreCommpose from Tlaster and do not claim any right to it.
+We would like to declare that we are using a software called PreCommpose from Tlaster and do not claim any right to it.
 The reference to software can be found in References section p.1.